CMHAAorg/cmhaa-website/site/content/resources/leadership-insights-business-council-of-australia-ceo-panel-discussion.md

 Whereas leaders who have low tolerance for uncertainty often generate spooky stories that cascade through the group so that everyone becomes more anxious.
 I think leadership has an amazing capacity to reduce stress in the people they’re managing.

 > I’m not saying it’s perfect; it isn’t a panacea.
-But it can be incredibly powerful.’
+But it can be incredibly powerful.

 **Jennifer Westacott**\
 Brad, in your organisation you’ve got a very data-savvy approach.
 How are you using that combination of values and data to support people in the workplace?